Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 One thing I want to mention is that I am personally a HUGE fan of Fastly and the tools they provide.
 They are an amazing company and their software has helped BuzzFeed (and many other large organisations) to scale massively with ease.

+## Reference material

-I would also highly recommend watching this talk by Rogier Mulhuijzen (Senior Varnish Engineer - who currently works for Fastly) on "Advanced VCL": [vimeo.com/226067901](https://vimeo.com/226067901).
+I would highly recommend watching this talk by Rogier Mulhuijzen (Senior Varnish Engineer - who currently works for Fastly) on "Advanced VCL": [vimeo.com/226067901](https://vimeo.com/226067901).
 It goes into great detail about some complex aspects of VCL and Varnish and really does a great job of elucidating them.

 Also recommended is [this Fastly talk](https://vimeo.com/178057523) which details how 'clustering' works (see also [this fastly community support post](https://support.fastly.com/hc/en-us/community/posts/360040445272--Fastly-Force-Shield-AND-Fastly-No-Shield-Usage) that details how to utilize the request headers `Fastly-Force-Shield` and `Fastly-No-Shield`).

+Lastly there is [this](https://vimeo.com/showcase/6623864/video/376921467) talk about `vcl_fetch` that also covers clustering and shielding, that can help tie up any other loose ends related to Fastly's system design.

 Lastly, there was [a recent article from an engineer working at the Financial Times](https://medium.com/@samparkinson_/making-a-request-to-the-financial-times-b2119a2f422d), detailing the complete request flow from DNS to Delivery.
 It's very interesting and covers a lot of information about Fastly.
 Highly recommended reading.